 Credit risk on financial instruments is the risk of a financial loss occurring as a result of the default of a counterparty on its obligation to the Fund.
-It arises principally from debt securities held, and also from derivative financial assets, cash and cash equivalents, and balances due from brokers and receivables.
+It arises principally from debt securities held, and also from derivative financial assets, cash and accrued income receivable.
 Credit risk is managed by dealing with counterparties the Fund believes to be creditworthy and by regular monitoring of credit exposures.